rviannaoliveira/VReddit/README.md

 * To improve layout of the list.
 * To do test with Roboeletric
 * More more more test much more
+* AndroidTest is work in emulators with API 26,25,24,21,19, but It have to make androidTest work in emulator with API 23

+<a name="knownIssues"/></a>
+## Known issues
+* In motor G4 the androidTest is flaky

 License
 -------